vanbrabantf/vanbrabantf.github.io/_posts/2017-05-31-generics-in-php.md

 }
 ```

 Now it’s impossible to create an invalid object thanks to the strict types.
-Ok cool, let’s make everything strictly typed then!
+OK cool, let’s make everything strictly typed then!

 But what if we want to create an object that’s both statically and dynamically typed?
 This sounds absurd but let me give you a use case.
 You want an object that accepts a parameter on creation but it needs to always return that same type of parameter on its return.

 So for example when I do `$myCar = new Car('honda');` and later `$myCar->getEngine();` I want to be sure that what I get back from `getEngine` is the same type as what I’ve put into the constructor (in this case a string).

-## Ok show me this generic magic then!
+## OK show me this generic magic then!
-Well … the thing is… at the time of writing, generics don’t yet exist in PHP yet.
-I know ... what a tease.
-But luckily for us there is a [RFC](https://wiki.php.net/rfc/generics)!
+Well… the thing is… at the time of writing, generics don’t yet exist in PHP yet.
+I know... what a tease.
+But luckily for us there is an [RFC](https://wiki.php.net/rfc/generics)!
 So people are still loudly arguing whether or not they want to include generics into PHP and how it should look.
 But let us take a look at what the current proposed way of doing it is.

 The use case described above could look like this: